Supporting Community-Based Organizations to Increase Vaccination Coverage Among Adults of Color in Alabama, Louisiana, and Mississippi

-With funding from the Centers for Disease Control and Prevention, the Urban Institute is pleased to announce a new funding and technical assistance opportunity for up to 20 community-based organizations (CBOs) to increase vaccine confidence and uptake for adults in racial and ethnic communities currently experiencing disparities.
-To support this goal, selected awardees will (1) equip influential messengers by providing trainings and materials, (2) increase vaccination opportunities and enhance provider partnerships, and/or (3) establish partnerships with state and local health departments.
+With funding from the Centers for Disease Control and Prevention, the Urban Institute is pleased to announce a new funding and technical assistance opportunity for up to 10 community-based organizations (CBOs) to increase vaccine confidence and uptake for adults in racial and ethnic communities in Alabama, Mississippi, and Louisiana – three of the four states with the lowest COVID-19 vaccination rates.
+To support this goal selected awardees will (1) equip influential messengers by providing trainings and materials, (2) increase vaccination opportunities and enhance provider partnerships, and/or (3) establish partnerships with state and local health departments.
 Additional details on this opportunity are available in the RFP.

 When are applications due?

-Selected awardees will be notified on a rolling basis as early as Friday, May 7.
+Selected awardees will be notified on a rolling basis in mid/late September.

 What is the funding period?

-We anticipate periods of performance starting in June 2021, and applicants are encouraged to propose projects and budgets beginning June 1 or June 15.
+We anticipate periods of performance starting in October 2021, and applicants are encouraged to propose projects and budgets October 1 or October 15.
 However, strong applicants needing additional time to launch activities are also invited to apply, specifying their earliest possible start date in their project plan and budget.
-All activities should plan to conclude by March 31, 2022.
+The grant-funded activities must conclude by March 31, 2022.

 How large are the awards?

 Awardees will receive grants of up to $60,000.
 Applicants are encouraged to apply for the full amount necessary to implement their proposed approach and activities (up to $60,000).
 The final award amount is contingent on submission of a detailed and reasonable budget proposal to be approved by the Urban Institute.